Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 They all *hated* their helmets, though.
 They seemed to rub the wrong way and even once the Gaoians had extracted their ears from inside those hated head-buckets, their ears would be flicking randomly for half an hour no matter how much they scratched.
 In Daar’s case especially, those huge wolfish pointed ears flicking away and being scratched reminded Walsh so much of his old german shepherd that it was honestly distracting.

 Naturally, Walsh was cheering for his buddy in every game, and coaching him afterwards.
-"Reckon Thurrsto’s getting better at intercepting you…"
+"Reckon Thurrsto’s getting better at intercepting you..."

 "Yeah!"
 Daar chittered somewhere in the bass as he scrubbed at his scalp again for a second.
 "He nearly got away this time!"